runparse/agent-script/README.md

 In addition, there have been decades of work creating compilers, interpreters, and sandboxes for programming languages that provide highly optimized access to the core components of a computer (working memory, variables, long term storage, object oriented design, object passing, and so much more).
 We believe these components are likely to be the functional components of AGI.

 So we’re betting on code-writing agents as being the best agents in terms of quality and performance.
 For our own projects, to go past smol agents towards production, we needed a simple, yet powerful Typescript agent builder.
 That’s what AgentScript is.

+## Contributing

+Please fork and submit a pull request to main.

+## Licence

+MIT